erictam96/E-commerceRunnerFYP/README.md

 # E-commerce Runner Android App FYP
 This Android App is for my university final year project.
 This Runner app allow to pickup item from retailer and send to customer.
+This project has 3 app (Customer, Runner and Merchant).
+You can refer to my github repo.
+Thank you

 # Funtional Module
 - Pickup & Delivery Item with recyclerview